Updated: September 2020

 Do your profits plummet in autumn as clients stretch their appointments out towards Christmas?

-It’s tempting to squeeze in a flash sale to get the cash flowing into your till, but are special offers at this time of year a sound business move?
+It’s tempting to squeeze in a flash sale to get the cash flowing into your till, but are autumn special offers a sound move, especially with COVID-19 making business life unpredictable?

 Let’s take a closer look: